angular/angular/aio/content/guide/transition-and-triggers.md

 You learned the basics of Angular animations in the [introduction](guide/animations) page.

 In this guide, we go into greater depth on special transition states such as `*` (wildcard) and `void`, and show how these special states are used for elements entering and leaving a view.
-The chapter also explores on multiple animation triggers, animation callbacks and sequence-based animation using keyframes.
+The chapter also explores multiple animation triggers, animation callbacks and sequence-based animation using keyframes.

 ## Predefined states and wildcard matching